 NUMBER 2: VET CLASSROOM TRANSFORMATION

 I think every kid wants to be a vet for at least a moment in their childhood.
 I love animals so this classroom transformation has a special place in my heart.
-The kids become veterinarians in this math activity and have to save ten pets that need their help.
+The kids become veterinarians in this math activity and get to save ten pets that need their help.
 Classroom transformation ideas can help students really get excited about difficult topics and this one is a perfect example.

 There’s also a special twist included in this classroom transformation because a “surprise pet” shows up near the end that students have to “save” immediately (an additional challenge).
 I enjoy throwing in some extras as well like having the kids wear gloves, a doctor mask, and leaving paw prints all over the room!